 Well, since David Blayney told some of his stories in his book “Sharp Dressed Men” and nobody came to his house and whacked him, I (Linden Hudson) will tell a few stories as well (you’ll know who did it if someone whacks me):

 - A little story from my memory banks: when I (Linden) had started my lawsuit against ZZ Top (1983) I was still living at Frank Beard’s house (ZZ Top’s drummer).
 It’s a bit bizarre, but didn’t really seem so at the time.
 The strangest part of this story is that Frank knew I was suing ZZ.
 Comically, one evening he sat down at the dinner table and smiled and said “well Linden, I guess it would be a good idea for you to move out before my manager finds out you’re still living here”.
-He and his wife (Deb) and I broke out laughing and I said “ok, I get it”.
+He and his wife (Deb) and I broke out laughing (because the situation was so weird) and I said “ok, I get it”.
 I moved out of Frank’s house after that and into a small apartment.
 I missed Frank and Deb a lot, plus I was really down in the dumps about the way ZZ management had treated me with regard to the “Eliminator” album.
 Anyway, a hurricane (Hurricane Alicia, Aug 18, 1983, 100 mph winds) blew in to Houston a few weeks after I moved out, and Frank Beard was on the road touring with ZZ, and his wife, Deb, called me at the peak of the winds and said “Linden, I think the roof is coming off and I’m worried”.
 The phone line went dead during the conversation, which is no surprise in a storm.
 So, I got in my car and drove seven miles through the hurricane, around broken trees and telephone poles, to their house to check on her, because we were still friends.
 All was well.
 She felt better and decided everything was ok, I had a quick glass of wine with her and then drove back through the storm to my apartment.
 Hurricanes often aren’t as bad as they sound from inside the house.
 I missed Frank and Deb.
 I missed their dog Gabby and I even missed their stupid parrot that use to bite the absolute crap out of me.

 - I (Linden) want to go back in time and tell a story on Billy G: I was sitting around Frank’s house (in Houston) one morning, ZZ Top was out on the road at the beginning of a tour, and I got a phone call from Billy Gibbons.
 “We’ve got a problem with a piece of electronic gear and we’re in a little town in Kentucky and my guys can’t find anyone who can fix it, can you hop a plane and come fix this quick before the show tonight?”
 I said “sure, I’ll try” and I hustled to the airport quickly and hopped a jet (no clothes with me or anything).
-A roadie picked me up at the airport in Kentucky and I got to the auditorium and Gibbons was there to show me the electronic problem with a piece of gear.
-I re-seated the chips in the device as a start, and bingo, the thing was fixed in ten minutes (I’m not a great technician, but good enough sometimes).
+A roadie picked me up at the airport in Kentucky and I got to the auditorium (a couple of hours before show time) and Gibbons was there to show me the electronic problem with a piece of gear.
+I re-seated the IC chips in the device as a start, and bingo, the thing was fixed in ten minutes (I’m not a great technician, but good enough sometimes).
 Gibbons smiled and said “cool, hey stick around for a few minutes, the pyro guy is about to test a pyro effect I want for the start of the show”.
 So we stepped up on the stage and Billy looked back at the pyro guy and said “ok, go ahead”.
 Suddenly there was a huge explosion up in the light grid and it blew my mind and my ears were ringing and I had spots in my eyes from the flash.
 It even blew a couple of paper cups off the stage, really, it was like a stick of dynamite going off.
 The pyro guy came rapidly walking up to the stage saying “Jesus, sorry, that was a little stout”.
 Billy grinned and said “no, that’s perfect”.
 I started laughing.
 (A roadie took me back to the airport, and I was back in Houston having a beer before midnight).

 - Or, there was the time when we were in Frank’s rehearsal studio (front of his house) and all three of the ZZ boys were there working on a song composition.
 I was at the mix board (starting and stopping tape, adjusting headphones, making comments, cracking jokes).
 After a couple of hours Dusty said “shit, I could use a drink”.
 I knew Dusty liked bourbon (although I didn’t know just how much) so I said “well I’ve got a brand new, un-opened bottle of Jim Beam in my bedroom”.
 Dusty’s face lit up “well shit, go get it” he said with a smile.
 I went down the hall to my room and grabbed a paper cup and the new bottle of Beam (thinking maybe he’d just want a sip or two).
 When I came back into the rehearsal studio with the bottle in my hand Frank (drummer) was making a really weird face in my direction, like he was trying to tell me something.
 But, Dusty was reaching for the bottle as I walked in “you’re the man” he said.
 So… long story short, Dusty drank the entire fucking bottle of bourbon in a short amount of time.
 I couldn’t believe it (unreal).
 Then he said “I gotta go”.
 He got up, put his bass down (his bass amplifier was still on and volume knob still on), he went outside and we heard him burn rubber in every gear all the way down the street in his Delorean (as his bass strings started feeding back into the speakers).
 It was the weirdest thing, like a scene from some crazy movie.
 Frank looked at me and said “don’t ever give whiskey to Dusty”.
 I looked at Billy, as he sat on his stool and diddled on the strings of his guitar, and he just shrugged and said “uh huh”.